Jeffrodestructo/Jeffrodestructo.github.io/contact.md

 </style>

 You can send me your feedback or questions.
-Additionally I have a discord group if you are interested let me knnow in the email.
+Additionally I have a discord group if you are interested let me know in the email.